sergdyga/opening-hours/README.md

 Swagger: http://localhost:8080/swagger-ui/

-There are 2 versions of OpeningHours Controller.
-Each version accepts data in different format.

-* __POST__ `v1/formatHours` - with separate key for each day of week.
+* __POST__ `v1/formatHours` - accepts map with separate key for each day of the week.
   `value` - stands for seconds from beginning *of the day*
     - Order of input hours does not affect result
     - Days of week names are case-insensitive
+    - Missing or empty `[]` day of the week means - closed

+Example:

 ```json
 {
   "sunday": [],